 Health information technology, including health information exchange, offers the potential to improve care by providing an integrated view of relevant, integrated patient information from multiple health care providers practicing in multiple sites.
 However, realizing that potential can be difficult, particularly with respect sensitive information.
-Increasingly, patients, patient advocate groups, and even the National Coordinator for Health Information Technology (ONC) are pushing for patients to have more granular control over specifically who can see what personal health information (PHI) in their electronic health records (EHRs).
+Increasingly, patients, patient advocate groups, and even the National Coordinator for Health Information Technology are pushing for patients to have more granular control over specifically who can see what personal health information in their electronic health records.

 |Official Title:||Aspiring to Awesome- Patient Preference Privacy Selections in EMR|

-Each patient subject will use an online program to record their preferences what each of their providers can see.
+Patients were eligible if they had visited their primary care physician at least twice in the previous 1 year and were fluent in English.
+Each patient subject used an online program to record their preferences what each of their providers can see.
 The electronic medical record (EMR) will then apply them to data displays.

 Other: Patient preferences

 Software for recording patients' preferences for which providers see which parts of their EMRs, and EMR software for restricting access to data based on patients' preferences.

 - Number of Patients Recording Preferences to Restrict Provider Access to Some or All Electronic Health Record (EHR) Data [ Time Frame: 6 month study ]Patients had to restrict access to either all data or one of five categories of "sensitive" data (sexually transmitted infections, HIV/AIDS, sexual health and pregnancy, drug and alcohol use and abuse, and mental health information) to one or more of the study providers.